sammulto/DogDates/README.md

   * Fill out text fields (drop-down menu of locations)
   * Upload pictures
 * View other users’ profiles
   * Like or dislike a user
 * Match with a user (unlock the ability to view extra user information)
 * View users you've matched with
-* Receive a notification when users match with you

 ## Languages and Tools
 * Front end: React